 A simple timer that tracks billable hours for different projects and clients.
 Clockify spotlights Toggl’s simplicity and overall convenience with the app’s seamless calendar integration, giving a full view of all events and time entries.
 This function is useful because it allows you to adjust your routine by seeing exactly where in your calendar your work hours are going and how you spend your time.
-Simply start the timer on your iphone, desktop, apple watch or ipad, press stop to take breaks and freely resume on any synced device.
+Simply start the timer on your iPhone, desktop, apple watch or iPad, press stop to take breaks and freely resume on any synced device.
 (Free version)

 Trello is a kanban-style list making application that is an easy way to manage and track your progress for individual tasks and collaborative work.
 With each board, you have the ability to customize your workflow and assign correlating due dates.
 Typically, a board consists of three columns “to do”, “doing” and “done,” but you can customize the cards based on the project as well as the amount of columns.
-Tasks are color coated with labels and assigned to team members.
+Tasks are color coded with labels and assigned to team members.
 PCMag highlights that these features provide visibility and role task clarity in collaborative workflow.
 As people complete tasks, they move their card to the “done” column, which allows the entire team to see everyone's progress throughout the day.
 (Free version)

-Whether you are juggling multiple deadlines and clients or needing better tools for personal tasks, this round up of the 12 best focus apps in 2021 will transform the way you organize, work and plan.
+Whether you are juggling multiple deadlines and clients or needing better tools for personal tasks, this round up of the 11 best focus apps in 2023 will transform the way you organize, work and plan.
 Offering a wide array of features and tools from innovative calendar techniques to advanced list and task management to Pomodoro timer techniques, this roundup of productivity apps has useful tools to help everyone stay focused.